 - No child shall be denied admission in a school for lack of age proof.

 - A child who completes elementary education shall be awarded a certificate;

 - Calls for a fixed student-teacher ratio;

-- Provides for 25 percent reservation for economically disadvantaged communities in admission to class-1 in all private schools;
+- Provides for 25 percent reservation for economically & socially disadvantaged communities in admission to entry class one/pre-primary class in all private un-aided non-minority schools;

 - Mandates improvement in quality of education;